iq-motion-control/iq-module-communication-doc/docs/manual/manual_timeout.rst

 Timeout Meaning
 *****************
-Some users may wish to intentionally cause timeouts to trigger a disarming process on their module.
-To accommodate this behavior, it is possible to configure a timeout to explicitly act just like a disarm using the *Timeout Meaning* parameter in IQ Control Center as shown below.
-When this parameter is set to *Disarm*, a timeout will trigger the :ref:`disarming behavior <advanced_disarming_behavior>`, play the disarm song, and will act exactly as if a disarm had been triggered in all ways.
-Note that no matter what the *Timeout Meaning* is set to, timeouts will always cause modules to disarm, so they are left in a safe state.
+Some users may wish to change the process triggered once the :ref:`timeout_behavior` is complete.
+This is configurable through the ``Timeout Meaning`` parameter available in the IQ Control Center's advanced tab as shown below.

 .. figure:: ../_static/manual_images/timeout/timeout_meaning_parameter.png
     :align: center